Not Yet Rated

 Common Sense Reviewer

-Fun graphics, cute characters, and an intuitive interface aims to keep students engaged.
+Fun graphics, cute characters, and an intuitive interface keep students engaged.

 Well-thought-out lessons contain a series of increasing challenges, each introducing a new topic on the road to learning to code.